theo-armour/2022/pages/natural-and-physical-sciences/biology/sense-of-smell.md

 Until this event I had not given much thought about the sense of smell.
 But being inspired by Frauke's seminar, I have spent an engaging few hours rummaging around the Internet seeing what I could smell.

 The text and links below highlight pages I have looked at.
+It is typical of the general overview I tend to put together when approaching an unfamiliar topic.
+I generally start by ["standing on the shoulders of giants"]( https://en.wikipedia.org/wiki/Standing_on_the_shoulders_of_giants ) - using the understanding gained by major thinkers who have gone before in order to make intellectual progress.

-I like the idea of adding a story to https://www.scenttattoo.com/ - and wil do so before too long, fingers crossed.
+I like the idea of adding a story to https://www.scenttattoo.com/ - and will do so before too long, fingers crossed.
 I also expect that there might be some overlap with my evereverland project and heavenly smells

 Theo

 2022-08-06

+***

 ## Wikipedia: Articles